Joy Crookes: Personal life and artistry

 Crookes has cited Black Uhuru, Marvin Gaye, The Pogues, Sinéad O'Connor, Kendrick Lamar, Gregory Isaacs, and Kate Nash as some of the names incorporated with her first experiences with music.
-She told BBC about the music she was exposed to whilst driving with her father to her Irish dancing lessons, "My dad wanted to give me a real education.
+She told the BBC about the music she was exposed to whilst driving with her father to her Irish dancing lessons, "My dad wanted to give me a real education.
 From Nick Cave to King Tubby to all this Pakistani music.
 He'd say, 'This is from your ends of the world, you should hear this.'"
+She named Madvillain and Young Marble Giants as inspiration for her second album.

+In 2025, she stated she had previously been in a relationship with a woman, an experience which inspired the closing track of her album Juniper, titled "Paris".